 Interesting, arching mound of bi-colored green, lanceolate fronds with creamy white centers; a great garden groundcover or container plant

-Variegated Cretan Brake's serrated narrow compound leaves emerge chartreuse in spring, turning dark green in colour with pointy white spines the rest of the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Variegated Cretan Brake is primarily valued in the garden for its cascading habit of growth.
+Its serrated narrow compound leaves emerge chartreuse in spring, turning dark green in colour with pointy white spines the rest of the year.

 Variegated Cretan Brake is an herbaceous annual with a shapely form and gracefully arching foliage.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.